 4. Safer Recruitment Implications during Covid 19

-The DfE have published interim guidance relating to Safeguarding for schools to adopt during any full or partial school closures due to the Covid 19 crisis, which this school will follow.
-This guidance can be found at the following link
+The DfE published interim guidance relating to Safeguarding for schools to adopt during any full or partial school closures due to the Covid 19 crisis, which this school will follow.
+This guidance can be found here.